-For many years the European Union did not an official legal competence in sport.
+For many years the European Union did not offer any official legal competence in sport.
 All that changed in 2009 when the Lisbon Treaty came into force and for the first time the EU was granted the right to “contribute to the promotion of European sporting issues, while taking account of the specific nature of sport, its structures based on voluntary activity and its social and educational function".

 In practice this means that the EU cannot harmonise legislation it the field of sport, but it can play a supporting, coordinating and supplementing role.